Identity Access Management (IAM)

 GET /api/iam/memberships/?group=&user=

-If you want to list the membership status of a group, you can use group
+To list the memberships of a specific group, use the group

 filter.